 Route number 2 is much more convenient.
 It also goes to San Marco, but much faster, because it does not land every 2 minutes.

-Can pick up tourists not only from the station and Piazzale Roma, but also from Tronchetto.
+Also vaporetto №2 can pick up tourists not only from the station and Piazzale Roma, but also from Tronchetto.
 Where there is the ferry terminal and a huge car park.

 Route №2 doesn’t stop at Salute!
 Therefore, to see the Basilica of Santa Maria delo Salute and walk around the beautiful Dorsoduro area, you need to get off at the Accademia stop.